 Also known as open interviews, applicant-initiated interviews are what they sound like.
-At Tuck and a handful of other schools—Kellogg’s Northwestern School of Management, Emory’s Goizuieta School, Duke’s Fuqua School and UNC’s Kenan-Flagler Business School, for example—applicants do indeed get to choose to interview.
+At Dartmouth Tuck and a handful of other schools—Kellogg’s Northwestern School of Management, Emory’s Goizueta School, Duke’s Fuqua School and UNC’s Kenan-Flagler Business School, for example—applicants do indeed get to choose to interview.
 There’s no need to wait—or stress over—receiving an interview invitation.
 Just schedule a date, pack your bags and go.

 Other schools also make their campuses, classrooms and students accessible to prospective applicants who want a firsthand glimpse.
 But far fewer schools offer the opportunity to interview to any prospective applicant who so chooses.

 Of course, the opportunity to initiate your own interview at Tuck, Goizueta, Fuqua or Kenan-Flagler only lasts until the open-interview period ends at a given school or capacity is met.
 Each school then switches to invitation-only interviews, in which selected candidates are invited to interview.

 At Kellogg, offering interviews to any applicant who wants one has been a longstanding philosophy.
 “Because collaboration is such an important part of the Kellogg culture, we seek to interview as many applicants as possible,” Senior Director of Full-Time MBA Admissions, Renee Cherubin, explained in our Admissions Director Q&A.